-In the heart of Griffintown – a Montreal neighbourhood nearby the downtown and old port areas – the Exalto is a GREENGUARD Certified structure that was built free of harmful chemicals.
-Its construction was made with seemingly organic composites that are comparable to stone, like the polished and unpolished finishes of concrete.
-The development’s structure and ultra-modern European design contrasts nicely with the green areas surrounding the building
+In the heart of Griffintown – a Montreal neighbourhood nearby the downtown and old port areas – the Exalto is a GREENGUARD Certified structure that was built without using harmful chemicals.
+Its construction was made with organic composites that are comparable to stone, like the polished and unpolished finishes of concrete.
+The development’s structure and ultra-modern European design contrast nicely with the green areas surrounding the building.

 The Exalto rooftop terrace design offers an ambiance comparable to a resort, spa, and boutique hotel combined.
 It has a homey vibe that remains relaxing any time of year.
 Bubbles seem to be the overarching theme for this outdoor space.
 They even aptly named the area The Bubble Lounge.
 You can kick back, relax and swing in these wonderful suspended seats.

 As though the bubble seating wasn’t enough to convince you of the urban relaxing feel, The Bubble Lounge rooftop also has dedicated BBQ areas, outdoor fireplaces and alpine cocoons that can be used year-round.
 The terrace even includes additional relaxation areas with whirlpools, a game room and saunas.
-Everything has been strategically implemented to make you feel like you’re at a spa – even the ambiance lighting that is built into the floor and the walls of the terrace.
+Everything has been strategically implemented to make you feel like you’re at a spa – even the lighting that is built into the floor and the walls of the terrace.
 Who wouldn’t want their outdoor living space to have such a peaceful aura?
 See what a landscaping architect can draw up for your own space.

 Bold Roof Terraces in the Heart of Montreal

 The MaryRoberts twin towers are located at the entrance of Montreal’s urban and happening neighbourhood of Griffintown.
 Both mirroring one another and standing side-by-side, they fit perfectly with their surrounding.
 Situated above a commercial space, they have converging arteries that house a raised inner courtyard.
-This courtyard is said to maintain and emphasize the greenery of the environment near the buildings.
+This courtyard maintains and emphasizes the greenery of the environment near the buildings.